LaRambla20/Repo06_RT1-assignment3/README.md

 ```

 ## System Limitations and Possible Improvements
-As far as the limitations of the script are concerned, the main one is that, by increasing the velocities too much, the control of the robot might fail.
-In the proposed solution the GUI node issues a warning message on the screen if at least one of the velocities is too high.
-Another way to deal with this problem could be to simply not allow the user to increment the velocities once that they reached a certain value.
+As far as the limitations of the script are concerned, the main one is that, when the first modality is selected, the user can enter a target position that is outside the considered environment and the robot will still try to accomplish it.
+In the proposed solution the issue is partially solved because the user can change the destination at any time.
+However there are certainly other solutions that allow the program to know a priori if the target position is reachable or not.
 As regards the improvements instead, several of them could be carried out.
-For instance, one of them could be to allow the user to directly specify the desired velocities by means of the GUI node.
+For example:
+* more complex and fine SLAM and path-planning algorithms could be adopted.
+* the GUI implemented by the teleop_twist_keyboard node could be embedded in the robot_gui node.
+In this way it would be possible to interact with the GUI at issue only when either the second or the third modality is selected.
+Furthermore the teleop_twist_keyboard node could be avoided.
+* when the third modality is selected and the robot motors are stopped to avoid a collision, the robot_gui node could suggest in which directions the robot could move,